linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 -
 US baskets required to purchase one Eurozone basket Absolute PPP and Real Exchange Rates
-  - A change in the [[The Foreign Exchange Market Annotations|nominal exchange rate]] or
+  - A change in the [nominal exchange rate](../International%20Finance/The%20Foreign%20Exchange%20Market%20Annotations.md) or
 - Real exchange rate appreciation or depreciation due to either:
 -  A change in relative price of the goods basket
 - Absolute PPP states: real exchange rate is equal to 1 q us > 1, European goods relatively expensive, EUR USD said to be weak or undervalued;